ChowWaiTin/Learning-and-Testing-with-Github/Learning Git with Real-Life Applications/1. Setting up the Pre-requisites/Download and Install Visual Studio Code.md

 * After downloading the installer, run the *VSCodeUserSetup-x64-1.77.3.exe* file to proceed with the installation.

-* Note: During the installation setup, remember to tick the folllowing checkboxes below:
+* Note: During the installation setup, remember to tick the following checkboxes below:

    * Add "Open with Code" action to Windows Explorer file context menu
    * Add "Open with Code" action to Windows Explorer directory context menu